kenzo44/cybertron/README.md

 <p align="center">
 <a href="https://github.com/kenzo44/icemacs"><img src="https://img.shields.io/badge/Maintained%3F-yes-green.svg" alt="Maintenance"></a>

 I love Emacs...I've been hacking away at it since 2012.
-This is my ultimate configuration.
+It has changed over the years from a single init file > multiple files > .spacemacs > doom > bwoah.org.
+This is my ultimate configuration!

-# :car: Roadmap
+## :car: Roadmap

-> Transitioning over to a module structure instead of using org mode i.e. inspired/similar to doom and crafted
+* Transitioning over to a module structure instead of using org mode i.e. inspired/similar to doom and crafted
-> A dynamic configuration that works on all devices
+* A dynamic configuration that works on all devices
-> A configuration that works for all developers
+* A configuration that works for all developers
-> No bloat
+* No bloat

-## Prerequisites
+## :hamburger: Prerequisites

 ### Emacs